 Heart rate and blood pressure fluctuations were minimal and clinically insignificant, reflecting cardiovascular stability under balanced anaesthesia.
-The absence of clinically relevant bradycardia may be attributed to the sympathomimetic properties of tiletamine–zolazepam, as previously suggested (Ratnu et al., 2021).
-Mild hypothermia observed during anaesthesia was comparable to earlier reports in goats and other species and likely reflects central thermoregulatory depression (Rajankutty, 1995; Kumar et al., 2018).
+The absence of clinically relevant bradycardia may be attributed to the sympathomimetic properties of tiletamine–zolazepam, as previously reported (Ratnu et al., 2021).
+Mild hypothermia observed during anaesthesia was comparable to earlier reports in goats and other species and due to central thermoregulatory depression (Rajankutty, 1995; Kumar et al., 2018).

-Mean arterial blood pressure (MAP) showed a significant (P<0.01) decline in all four groups at 10 minutes after induction compared to baseline values, with the lowest MAP consistently recorded at this time point.
-Thereafter, MAP values at 25 minutes post-induction and at recovery did not differ significantly within groups, and no significant (P>0.05) intergroup differences were observed at any time point.
-These findings agree with earlier reports describing reductions in MAP following administration of xylazine-, dexmedetomidine-, tiletamine-zolazepam-, and isoflurane-based anesthetic protocols in various species (Lin et al., 1994; Stegmann, 1999; Hikasa et al., 2000; Singh et al., 2013; Hampton et al., 2019).
-The observed decrease in MAP may be attributed to the sympatholytic effects of alpha-2 agonists, combined with the cardiovascular depressant actions of dissociative and inhalant anesthetics (Afshar et al., 2005; Ren et al., 2018).
-Although alpha-2 agonists can cause biphasic blood pressure changes, the hypotensive phase predominated in the present study (Singh et al., 2013).
+Mean arterial blood pressure (MAP) showed a significant (P<0.01) decline in all four groups after induction compared to baseline values, with the lowest MAP consistently recorded at 10 minutes post induction.
+Thereafter, MAP values at 25 minutes post-induction and at recovery did not differ significantly within groups, and no significant (P>0.05) intergroup differences were observed at any point of time.
+These findings are consistent with earlier reports describing reductions in MAP following administration of xylazine-, dexmedetomidine-, tiletamine-zolazepam-, and isoflurane-based anesthetic protocols in various species (Lin et al., 1994; Stegmann, 1999; Hikasa et al., 2000; Singh et al., 2013; Hampton et al., 2019).
+The observed decrease in MAP is attributed to the sympatholytic effects of alpha-2 agonists, combined with the cardiovascular depressant actions of dissociative and inhalant anesthetics (Afshar et al., 2005; Ren et al., 2018).
+Alpha-2 agonists are known to cause biphasic blood pressure changes.
+In our study, however, the hypotensive phase predominated (Singh et al., 2013).
 Importantly, MAP values remained above 65mmHg throughout anesthesia, indicating the absence of clinically significant hypotension and confirming the hemodynamic safety of all anesthetic protocols used (Galatos et al., 2011; Kucharski et al., 2022).

 Haematological and serum biochemical parameters showed transient, non-clinically significant fluctuations, remaining within physiological limits.
 Changes in leukocyte counts, erythrocyte indices, and serum glucose were consistent with stress responses and splenic pooling described earlier (Singh et al., 2013; Jiang et al., 2014; Ragab et al., 2022).
 Renal and hepatic function indicators remained stable, indicating good systemic tolerance of the anaesthetic protocols.

-Recovery from anaesthesia was smooth in all groups, with faster recovery observed in PIVA groups maintained with isoflurane, in agreement with previous findings (Onmaz et al., 2009; Praveen, 2021).
-The use of CRI in TIVA groups also contributed to predictable recovery by allowing rapid decline in plasma drug concentrations after discontinuation (Taylor, 1991).
-The absence of major complications across procedures, as summarised in Table 2, highlights the clinical safety of the anaesthetic protocols employed when applied under appropriate monitoring and handling conditions.?
+Recovery from anaesthesia was smooth in all groups, with faster recovery observed in PIVA groups maintained with isoflurane, consistent with previous studies (Onmaz et al., 2009; Praveen, 2021).
+The use of CRI in TIVA groups also contributed to predictable recovery by allowing rapid decline in plasma drug concentrations at conclusion of procedure (Taylor, 1991).
+The absence of major complications across procedures, as summarised in Table 2, highlights the clinical safety of the anaesthetic protocols employed when applied under appropriate monitoring and handling conditions.

-Overall, the anaesthetic protocols evaluated in this study provided reliable surgical conditions, physiological stability, and smooth recovery across a range of surgical interventions in goats.
-The findings support the clinical utility of balanced TIVA and PIVA approaches in small ruminant practice, particularly in settings where flexibility and adaptability of anaesthetic techniques are required.
+In summary, the anaesthetic protocols evaluated in this study provided reliable surgical conditions, physiological stability, and smooth recovery across a range of surgical interventions in goats.
+The findings support the clinical utility of balanced TIVA and PIVA approaches in small ruminant practice, particularly in low-resource settings where flexibility and adaptability of anaesthetic techniques are required.

-The study has certain limitations.
-Surgical conditions and recovery quality were assessed primarily through clinical observation rather than quantitative scoring systems.
+The study has some inherent limitations as surgical conditions and recovery quality were assessed primarily through clinical observation rather than quantitative scoring systems.
 However, this approach reflects routine clinical decision-making and provides insights into how these protocols perform under practical conditions.
 Future studies incorporating structured scoring systems and larger case numbers may further refine protocol selection for specific surgical categories.

 4. Conclusion